 Your telephone number was selected at random.
 For our results to be accurate, it is very important that we interview all the people selected at random.
-Your participation will make this study more accurate.
+Your participation will make this survey more accurate.
 Will you help us?

-If you would like to find out more about our study or if you would like to opt out of future calls, you can call Dr. Brian Robertson of Market Decisions at 1-800-293-1538 ext.
-102.
+If you would like to find out more about our study or if you would like to opt out of future calls, you can contact the study director for the Rhode Island survey, Dr. Brian Robertson of Market Decisions at brianr@marketdecisions.com.